 The Company's human capital is one of its biggest competitive advantages.
-That is why SMP employed 576 (prior year: 561) people in all parts of the Company (including trainees) as of the balance sheet date (31 March 2020).
+SMP Deutschland GmbH employed 4,463 (prior year: 4,610) highly-qualified people in all parts of the Company (including trainees) as of the reporting date of 31 March 2020.

-In order to maintain and build on this competitive advantage, the Company's HR policy will focus even more in the future on developing employees' skills, defining managers' leadership skills, implementing global HR standards and expanding the qualification matrix in all divisions of the plant.
-The aim is to create a new concept particularly for the development of executives that handles a variety of specific daily issues with shorter target-oriented training.
+In order to maintain and build on this competitive advantage, the Company's HR policy will focus even more in the future on developing employees' skills, defining managers' leadership skills, implementing global HR standards, expanding HR marketing and continuing to build up the "employer brand".